Chelsea and Arsenal meet in the Premier League this weekend, in a huge clash between two capital clubs separated by just eight miles.

 Few footballers have ever defined an Arsenal-Chelsea contest with such individualistic brilliance as Nwankwo Kanu, who stunned Chelsea during a thrilling clash between the teams during the 1999/2000 season.

-Chelsea had won six of their opening nine fixtures and were yet to concede a goal at home, with the West Londoners racing into a two-goal lead that looked set to claim bragging rights at the Bridge.
+Chelsea had won six of their opening nine fixtures and were yet to concede a goal at home, with the west Londoners racing into a two-goal lead that looked set to claim the Blues the bragging rights at the Bridge.

 However, Kanu took matters into his own hands – or rather, mercurial feet – to turn the game around with two goals in quick succession levelling the scores.